-Local government in Ireland
+Local and regional government

 Your local authority has some important powers that are necessary to carry out its responsibilities.

-County or City Managers in Ireland are appointed to manage local authorities.
+Chief Executives are appointed to manage local authorities.
 Information on their appointment, role and functions.

 Local community development committees are established to develop, co-ordinate and implement a coherent and integrated approach to local and community development.

 Members of local authorities are called 'councillors'.
 Role, responsibilities and appointments.

 Every local authority elects a Cathaoirleach (or Chairman/Mayor.

 Local authorities can establish committees to carry out some of the Council's functions.

 The law sets down how meetings of local authorities must be conducted, how frequently they may take place and whom may attend.
 Find out more.